ruo2012/zOpenInAltovaXmlSpy/README.md

 - Option to supress the warning message if attempting to open a file whose extension is not typically associated with [Altova XMLSpy XML Editor][ThirdPartyAppHomePage].

   ![](OpenInApp/Resources/ReadMeScreenShot_OptionsGeneral.png)

+## Use Cases

+The [Visual Studio IDE][VisualStudioURL] has an outstanding and feature-rich editor for a wide range of file types, even in the free "Community" editions, which can be overridden to open a third-party application.

+That said, there may be times when you wish to edit a file in an alternative editor/application without overriding the default [Visual Studio][VisualStudioURL] editor, for example:-

+- You only occasionally wish to use a specific alternative editor.
+- You have overriden the default [Visual Studio][VisualStudioURL] editor to a particular application, but need easy IDE access to a second particular editor.
+- Certain files (e.g. gigantic size files, or files with complex content) may be better suited in an alternative editor.
+- Pair programming scenarios where each developer has different preferred editor.
+- You are more familiar with a certain editor's features, or simply have a favourite editor.

 <!--COPY END FOR VS GALLERY-->